-Or, "should every catheter have a silver lining?"
-Some catheters are impregnated with antiseptic or antibacterial agents: silver is commonly chosen as a bactericidal agent.
+Alternatively: "Should every catheter have a silver lining?"
+Some catheters are impregnated with antiseptic or antibacterial agents.
+Silver is commonly chosen as a bactericidal agent.
 Other catheters are coated with silicone or hydrogel, but little is known about relative rates of CAUTI when comparing catheter types.

-Jahn et al (2012) composed a Cochrane review in which the relative merits of different types of catheter in reducing infection were considered.
-3 small, and relatively old, studies were identified.
+Jahn et al. (2012) conducted a Cochrane review in which the relative merits of different types of urinary catheter in reducing infection were considered.
+Three small, and relatively old, studies were identified.
 In one study from 1996, 12 patients tested out silver and silicone impregnated catheters, swapping between the catheter types every two weeks.
-In a randomised controlled trial from 1979, 21 patients used either PVC or latex or silicone catheters; another trial from 1991 randomised 69 patients to hydrogel or silicone coated catheters.
+In a randomised controlled trial from 1979, 21 patients used either PVC, latex or silicone catheters.
+Another trial from 1991 randomised 69 patients to hydrogel or silicone coated catheters.

-Dishearteningly, all participants in all studies had CAUTI: no type of catheter was shown to significantly reduce rates of infection (though in the 1991 study, there is a possibility that hydrogel coated catheters afforded more protection than silicone coating).
+Dishearteningly, all participants in all studies had CAUTI.
+No type of catheter was shown to significantly reduce rates of infection.
+However, in the 1991 study, there is a possibility that hydrogel coated catheters afforded more protection than silicone coating.

-The authors of the review conclude that the studies were too small, the confidence intervals were too wide.
-Importantly, the studies only considered rates of CAUTI: what about adverse events such as bleeding or discomfort?
+The authors of the review conclude that the studies were too small.
+The confidence intervals were too wide to provide reliable evidence.
+Importantly, the studies only considered rates of CAUTI.
+What about adverse events such as bleeding or discomfort?